 - You can create or source a product cheaply and quickly, design a brand and have an online store easily and cheaply, take payments easily and cheaply and connect and do business anywhere cheaply and easily.
 So you can do this from home easily and cheaply.

-- You can use a Google hangout or a webinar to have a real time meeting with 1000 people (who could physically be anywhere in the world) and able to participate.
+- You can use a Google hangout, Zoom meetings or a webinar to have a real time meeting with thousands of people (who could physically be anywhere in the world) and are able to participate.

-- E-Commerce allows you to sell to a global marketplace
+- E-Commerce- your personal online store, allows you to sell to a global marketplace

 - Amazon is already testing product delivery by drone and google has cars that drive themselves at advanced stages of development – they already work in a controlled environment.